lucaKnobloch/FakeNewsOfTheDay/docs/TechnologieGuide.md

 ## front-end

 The front-end is build in the VueJs.
+This language increases their popularity with the attributes of easy to get started, with an flexible strucute and generates a smooth development feeling.

+How to use the frontend can be find here [Front-end Documentation](./front-end/README.md)